Click on the hearts!

 Tips for a successful caffè shakerato

-Ideally, the caffè shakerato should be prepared with a strong espresso.
-Allow one double espresso per serving of caffè shakerato.
-If you have an Italian coffee machine, this is ideal.
+Ideally, the caffè shakerato should be prepared with a strong espresso coffee.
+I count two shots of espresso per serving of caffè shakerato.
+If you have an Italian espresso machine, this is ideal.

 Add the sugar to your hot espresso or coffee.
 Mix well.
-Preferably choose cane sugar otherwise white sugar will work just as well.
+Preferably choose cane sugar otherwise white sugar or a simple sugar syrup will work just as well.

 Finally, the last step is much more important than it seems: shake it all together.
 Allow about 60-80g of ice cubes per serving.
 It is important to select large ice cubes and not small pieces of ice.

-Then pour the coffee over the ice cubes and shake for 1-2 minutes.
-The harder you mix, the more you will get a nice foam.
+Add your ice cubes in a cocktail shaker and pour the sweetened coffee.
+Close the shaker well with a tight-fitting lid and then shake for about 2 minutes.
+The more vigorously you mix, the more you will get a nice and creamy foam.
 Stop a little before all the ice cubes have melted completely.

 Be careful, do not use a blender otherwise the ice cubes will break and the mixture will be too liquid.

-Pour the mixture into a pretty glass and add a few coffee beans as decoration.
+Pour the mixture into a your chilled glass and add a few coffee beans as decoration.

 Recipe for Caffè Shakerato or Iced Espresso